Insurance — cumulative since 2019-Q2

 What Drives Insurance Costs

-Motor vehicle insurance is the fastest-rising insurance category at +8.4% YoY, driven by surging repair costs, labour shortages in panel beating, and increasing vehicle theft rates.
-The average comprehensive policy now costs over $1,800 per year nationally.
-In some cities and for some vehicle types, increases of 15–20% have been recorded.
+Motor vehicle insurance has been the fastest-rising component of the insurance basket in recent years, driven by surging repair costs, labour shortages in panel beating, and increasing vehicle theft rates.

 Home building and contents insurance rose 51% over five years to 2025, according to actuarial firm Finity.
 Climate risk repricing is the underlying driver — insurers have systematically increased premiums in flood, cyclone, and bushfire-exposed regions.
 In north Queensland, some households are now paying over $5,000 per year for combined cover.
 Nationally 1.4 million homes are estimated to be uninsured or underinsured partly due to premium affordability.